 #1: Shore up Your Contact Database

 A well-crafted message is useless if it doesn’t reach its intended audience.
-The member contact information MCOs receive from the state is typically about 30% complete and accurate.
+The member contact information Managed Care Organizations (MCOs) receive from the state is typically about 30% complete and accurate.
 Supplementing what the state supplies is an important step in the redetermination process if you’re going to reach all or even a high percentage of your members with essential communications.

 Start by analyzing the state-supplied data you receive and then enrich it to achieve far greater levels of success.
 Data enrichment may be as rudimentary as the addition of a mobile phone number or email address or as complex as identifying social media use habits.